popcorn-official/popcorn-desktop/CONTRIBUTING.md

-# Contributing to Popcorn Time
+# Contributing to BackSlash TV

 So you're interested in giving us a hand?
 That's awesome!
 We've put together some brief guidelines that should help you get started quickly and easily.